Eerovil/TrackLater/README.md

 When working with multiple clients, it can be crucial (billing-wise) to track your time correctly and to be able to differentiate all tasks by client.
 For people that work 9-5 in-office for the same client and without need to track each task separately this app is probably overkill.

-With this in mind, I build a basic app to use Thyme for passive time-tracking, and Toggl-api for exporting.
+With this in mind, I built a basic app to use Thyme for passive time-tracking, and Toggl-api for exporting.
 I quickly found that my workflow was substantially improved by only having to think about time-tracking 1-2 times per week.
 I've now used this app for about a year, building a new timemodule every now and then.

 TrackLater offers a basic set of features to help all time-trackers get their timesheets in order:
 * A timeline overview, which is usually missing from tracking software